CONTENTS

 Rickey, and I welcome them to their legislature today.

-decisions that are made by locally appointed housing authorities and
+Mr. Speaker, these are decisions that are made by locally appointed housing

-Saskatchewan Housing Corporation works with those authorities in terms of how
+authorities and Saskatchewan Housing Corporation works with those authorities

-they best decide on the mixture of housing available in their community, Mr. Speaker.
+in terms of how they best decide on the mixture of housing available in their

-meet with Deb and Rickey following proceedings and learn a little bit more
+again, Id be happy to meet with Deb and Rickey following proceedings and learn

-about their situation and see how we can we can work with the housing authority
+a little bit more about their situation and see how we can we can work with the

-I recognize the member from Regina Rochdale.
+member from Regina Rochdale.

-Joan
+Joan Pratchler:

 Thank you, Mr. Speaker.
 Deb and Rickey are constituents of mine.
 Deb has lived

 in her apartment for 30 years.
-That’s three decades.
+Thats three decades.
 She was told she had to

 move and find her own place.
 Rickey has spent the past 12 years in his home in